Musikgarten of Lexington

 Why Musikgarten

-Music Makers: At Home in America is a 45-minute class in which students use flashcards to begin learning about rests, common melodic patterns, rhythmic patterns in duple and triple meters, and dynamic markings.
+Music Makers: Around the World is a 45-minute class in which students use flashcards to begin learning about rests, common melodic patterns, rhythmic patterns in duple and triple meters, and dynamic markings.
 In the earlier Musikgarten age groups children learn elements of music like steady beat, rhythm, melody, and expression by “doing.”
 Music Makers is the first of the Musikgarten classes to begin actively discussing “how” music is read and written.

 Music Makers is a wonderful preparation for future private music lessons, although students need not be planning to take music privately to enjoy the academic benefits of class.
 While we begin more advanced intellectual and musical activities, there is still lots of time for singing, dancing, reading stories and poetry, games, and instruments, including maracas, bongos, tambourines, the glockenspiel, metallophone, resonator bars, and keyboards.
 We likewise use posters and listening activities to begin identifying musical instruments from the woodwind, brass, string, and percussion families.